 They wipe down the bathroom sink

 Edie cleans her bathroom sink every time she uses it.
 “Cleaning the bathroom sink several times a day may sound silly, but when you start wiping it down after every use, you will instantly see what a big difference it makes,” she says.
 “Toothpaste, makeup, and hard water builds up daily.”
 Grab a damp paper towel or a cotton round and wipe down the faucet handles, the sink basin, and the top of the vanity around the sink.
 If you have time, spritz the mirror with a quick wipe of glass cleaner to erase messy-looking fingerprints.
-Check out the ways you’re cleaning your bathroom wrong.
+Next, check out these professional cleaning tips to clean like an expert.

 They sanitize heavily trafficked surfaces